Facial eczema? Tips to avoid flare-ups

 There is no known absolute cause.
 Contrary to popular beliefs, eczema has not been proven to be associated with food allergies.
 It cannot be cured, but symptoms can be controlled with moisturisers, topical and oral medicines, and avoiding triggers.

 PRACTICAL POINTS TO AVOID ECZEMA FLARE-UP

-Apply a gentle, anti-inflammatory face cream (like Opala Gentle Moisturiser) at least twice a day to sore, dry areas.
+- Apply a gentle, fragrance-free face cream (like Protective Gentle Moisturiser) at least twice a day to sore, dry areas.
 Avoid cosmetic moisturisers as these usually contain a much larger number of ingredients and potential allergens.

-Avoiding other triggers are also important, like too cold, too dry or too hot conditions, chemical irritants like detergents, solvents and thinner, smoke, dust, fibres, perfumes, household cleaners, fabrics like wool and polyester and stress.
+- Avoiding other triggers are also important, like too cold, too dry or too hot conditions, chemical irritants like detergents, solvents and thinner, smoke, dust, perfumes, household cleaners, fabrics like wool and polyester (Learn more) and stress.